xinwenfu/VChat_GTER_CodeReuse/README.md

 #### connect
 Although the Windows [connect(...)](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-connect) and [WSAConnect(...)](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsaconnect) functions perform functionally the same tasks, their arguments and style of use are slightly different.
 The `connect(...)` function models the traditional Unix style of sockets, whereas the `WSAConnect(...)` is Microsoft's implementation of the socket interface.
-In this case we will use the Unix style API `connect(...)`.
+In this case, we will use the Unix-style API `connect(...)`.

 The `connect(...)` function is used by a process to [make a connection](https://learn.microsoft.com/en-us/windows/win32/winsock/connecting-to-a-socket) to a specified destination.